ayednaber/Learning_React.js/tenzies_game/README.md

 then we can use a dependency called *nanoid*.
 Installed using `npm install nanoid`.
 This can help generating a random ID for each of our die objects.
 We assign an id using `id = nanoid()`.
 As simple as that.

+### isHeld Conditional Styling
+This feature in our project is important, where whenever we have the `isHeld` property to be true, then we will style it accordingly.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).